Lucsantosg/CloudLogAnalysis/manage_logs.md

 To learn how to install the CLI, see [Installing the logging CLI](/docs/services/CloudLogAnalysis/how-to/manage-logs/config_log_collection_cli_cloud.html#config_log_collection_cli).

-To check the version of the CLI, run the command `bx plugin list`.
+To check the version of the CLI, run the command `ibmcloud plugin list`.

 To get help on how to run commands, see [Getting command line help to run commands](/docs/services/CloudLogAnalysis/how-to/manage-logs/config_log_collection_cli_cloud.html#command_cli_help).